Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids

 Because our procedure essentially assumed no flux entering the channel at all until such time as all $Q$ was entering the channel, we underestimate the amount of fluid in the channel.
 This means the experiment effectively got underway earlier than we are assuming, causing us to overestimate the intercepts and underestimate the gradient on the log-log graphs we used.
 One possible solution is to accurately determine the total amount of fluid which crossed the weir.
 This could be done if we knew that the sea level had been maintained very accurately and measuring how much water had to be extracted to achieve this.
 As soon as the experiment finished, the peristaltic pump could be reversed, to prevent further flow of xanthan into the ocean.
 Then, the position of the laser spot for sea level control could be compared with its initial position to see how much change there had been.
-We estimate that the total volume of fluid pumped into the ocean could be determined to within 40${cm}^{3}$, corresponding to an error of only a few seconds on the effective start time.
+We estimate that the total volume of fluid pumped into the ocean could be determined to within 40 cm$^{3}$, corresponding to an error of only a few seconds on the effective start time.
 However, not realising the importance of it, we did not perform this procedure.
-These are also excluded from our analysis, but again the data is shown.